 - Monitoring, Assessment, and Trackdown Projects DEEP will consider using Section 319 funds to support monitoring, modeling, assessment, and trackdown studies relevant to the control of nonpoint source pollution.
 Approved Quality Assurance Project Plans (QAPP) may be required for these types of projects.

 - Watershed or Statewide Education and Outreach Projects Demonstration, technical assistance, public outreach and education, and watershed management projects may also be funded.
 Pollution prevention outreach activities that promote better pet waste, lawncare, or reduce the pollution in runoff from impervious surfaces fit in this category.
 Projects that can demonstrate water quality improvements or have technical transfer capability rank higher.

 - Land Use Management Projects These projects may include municipal land use evaluations and modification to existing regulatory programs that promote green infrastructure and low impact development techniques, integrated pest and/or nutrient management planning, site plan reviews, education for municipal officials or land use boards, and other activities that benefit nonpoint source pollution control.

 EPA Clean Water Act Section 319 Grant Requirements

 Pollutant Load Reduction Reporting

-DEEP will generally limit project duration to a two year period, with rare options to extend to three years if justifiably needed for completion.
+DEEP will generally limit project duration to a two year period, with rare options to extend to three or four years if justifiably needed for completion of larger, more complex projects.
 Funding for projects that are not promptly initiated or fall substantially behind schedule may be considered for reprogramming to other Section 319 priority projects.
 DEEP suggests that potential grantees examine their needs for permits and other factors that may cause delays as early as possible.